Have you been successfully marketing your business by tweeting your heart out?

 With hundreds of millions of tweets sent every day, it’s challenging to get your organic Twitter content in front of your audience.
 If you’ve found an engaged following and created meaningful industry relationships through your organic presence, you might be considering Twitter Ads.

-In this article, we’ll cover what to consider before running Twitter ads, provide a step-by-step guide to setting up your first ad campaign, and finally share our 12 Twitter ad strategy tips.
+In this article, we’ll cover the pros and cons of running Twitter ads, provide a step-by-step guide to setting up your first ad campaign, and finally share our 12 Twitter ad strategy tips.

 Should I Advertise on Twitter?